Jessica-0823/Bellabeat-case-study/README.md

 - The analysis focused on descriptive insights and did not include advanced predictive modeling.

 ## 🙏 Credits
-Data source is from Bellabeat case study dataset from Kaggle / google capstone project.
+Data source
+Project inspired by the Google Data Analytics Capstone Case Study.